bontusss/nucleus/Readme.md

 ## Overview

-The Hotel ERP API is a RESTful API that provides endpoints for managing hotel operations including:
+The Nucleus Business API is a RESTful API that provides endpoints for managing hotel operations including:

 - Authentication and authorization
 - Point of Sale (POS) operations